holiday01/HASCAD/README.md

 This HASCAD provide the two scenario.

 ### Model trained on PBMC results
-The reference gene are regard to [genes](https://github.com/holiday01/HASCAD/blob/main/Source/gene.csv) While you prepare your gene expression matrix, you should check if the your gene list is same as this tutorial, and order it as our gene list.
+While you prepare your gene expression matrix, you should check if the sort of genes is as same as the [reference genes](https://github.com/holiday01/HASCAD/blob/main/Source/gene.csv).
-You can follow the example file for your [query](https://github.com/holiday01/HASCAD/blob/main/Source/Example.csv).
+You can follow the [example file](https://github.com/holiday01/HASCAD/blob/main/Source/Example.csv) for your query.

-Here the `Example.csv` you can choice if expression data is transformed by symphony.
+#### At starting
+You can run the `main.ipynb` and get a result.

 #### Without Symphony-Harmony
 And, your can modify [this script](https://github.com/holiday01/HASCAD/blob/main/Model/main.ipynb) to replace the file "Example.csv".